-If you feel that your property's tax assessment is out of line (too high) compared to neighboring homes with similar characteristics, exercise your right to challenge it.
-Remember, there is no charge for doing so, and your assessment can only be lowered or remain the same as a result of a challenge, it cannot be raised.
+Remember, there is no charge for filing an assessment challenge, and assessments can only be lowered or remain the same as a result of a challenge, they cannot be raised.

-Online: Application for Correction of Assessment Forms are available online from the Assessment Review Commission website.
-Applications may be filed electronically with the same effect as filing on paper through AROW (Assessment Review on the Web) beginning January 2, 2018 until 11:59 PM on April 2, 2018.
-Successful transmissions generate an Appeal Number immediately and an e-mail message after a short delay.
+Online: Application for Correction of Assessment forms will be available online from the Assessment Review Commission website after January 3rd (nassaucountyny.gov/1516/Forms-Instructions).
+Applications may be filed electronically through the county’s online appeal system called AROW-Assessment Review on the Web through March 1, 2022 with the same effect as filing on paper (nassaucountyny.gov/1510/Assessment-Review-Commission).
+Successful transmissions generate an appeal number immediately, and an e-mail message after a short delay.

-By Phone: You may request that an Application for Correction of Assessment Form be mailed to you by calling the Assessment Review Commission at (516) 571-3214.
+By Phone: You may request an Application for Correction of Assessment form be mailed to you by calling the Assessment Review Commission at (516) 571-3214.

-In-Person: Application for Correction of Assessment Forms may be obtained and submitted in person at 240 Old Country Road, Mineola, NY 11501, from 9:00 AM to 4:45 PM, Monday to Friday, except holidays.
+In-Person: Application for Correction of Assessment forms may be obtained and submitted in person at 240 Old Country Road, 5th Floor, Mineola, NY 11501, from 9:00 a.m. to 4:30 p.m., Monday to Friday, except holidays.

-By Mail: Applications can be mailed to the Assessment Review Commission at 240 Old Country Road, Mineola, NY 11501.
-Mail must be postmarked by the USPS, or a private carrier designated by the IRS, no later than 11:59 PM on April 2, 2018.
+By Mail: Applications can be mailed to the Assessment Review Commission at 240 Old Country Road, 5th Floor, Mineola, NY 11501.
+Mail must be postmarked by the USPS no later than March 1, 2022.

 Incorporated villages within the Town of Hempstead have the right to utilize their own assessments for village tax purposes, or they may choose to utilize the county’s assessment roll as a basis for their assessments.
 If you live in an incorporated village, you must file separately to challenge your village assessment.
 Contact your village assessor for information on how to challenge that assessment.